PASSIONLab/BELLA/README.md

 -b : Bin size binning algorithm [500]
 -p : Output in PAF format [false]
 ```
-**NOTE**: to use [Jellyfish](http://www.cbcb.umd.edu/software/jellyfish/) k-mer counting is necessary to enable **#DEFINE JELLYFISH.**
+## Error Rate

+The error rate is an important parameter in BELLA as it is used to choose which k-mers contribute to the overlap detection.

+The user should either:

+* **-e** = suggest an error rate
+* **-q** = confirm that the data has quality values and we can estimate the error rate from the data set
+* **-u** = confirm that we can use a default error rate (0.15)

+## Kmer Counting

+BELLA can run with three different k-mer counting options:

+* **Default**: BELLA uses its own fast k-mer counter based on a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) data structure.
+This is the fastest CPU-based option but it is limited by the available RAM.
+If BELLA goes **out-of-memory during the k-mer counting stage**, you should use Gerbil k-mer counter instead.
+* **Gerbil**: BELLA uses Gerbil k-mer counter (**-g**).
+GPU-accelerated version can be used.
+* **Jellyfish**: BELLA uses [Jellyfish](http://www.cbcb.umd.edu/software/jellyfish/) k-mer counter.
+It is necessary to install Jellyfish, add **-DJELLYFISH** when compiling BELLA, and give Jellyfish output file to BELLA as input parameter.
+Differently from Gerbil, the k-mer counting does not happen within BELLA.

+## Memory Usage

-The parallelism depends on the available number of threads and on the available RAM [Default: 8000MB].
-Use -DLINUX for Linux or -DOSX for macOS at compile time to estimate available RAM from your machine.
+The parallelism during the overlap detection phase depends on the available number of threads and on the available RAM [Default: 8000MB].

+Use **-DLINUX** for Linux or **-DOSX** for macOS at compile time to estimate available RAM from your machine.

+If your machine has more RAM than the default one, using **-DLINUX** or **-DOSX** would **make the ovelap detection phase faster**.

 ## Output Format